plebnet-dev/website/src/content/post/Re-program_your_life_by_learning_to_code.md

 Transitioning careers to become a high-performing plebnet developer with a focus on DevOps and managing tech firms requires time, dedication, and continuous learning.
 While the timeline provided is a rough estimate, individual progress may vary.
 Consistency, passion, and a continuous learning mindset are key to accelerating the learning process and achieving success.
 Remember to leverage internships, personal projects, and open-source contributions to gain practical experience and enhance your learning journey.
 By following this path and continuously expanding your skills, you can achieve your goal of becoming a highly sought-after full-stack developer in the dynamic world of technology.

-**Join us if you're interested in contributing as a senior developer or if you're new and want to learn basic programming skills to start by [Clicking Here](https://plebnet.dev)**
+**Join us if you're interested in contributing as a senior dev, junior dev or you're code advocate wanting to learn more by [Clicking Here](https://plebnet.dev)**

 **Attribution: This content is a PlebNet Dev Contribution.
 The article was authored by [bitcoinDad](https://github.com/Bitc0indad)**